Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

     The spreadsheet calculates TAW and RAW from field capacity, wilting point, and rooting depth data.
     Typical values for field capacity and wilting point are given in Table 19 of Allen et al. (1998).
-    Rooting Depth changes with the season, and is typically 0.5-1m for grass (Table 22 of Allen et al.,1998) A depletion Factor, p, needs to estimated for the calculation of RAW. p is the average fraction of TAW that can be depleted from the root zone before moisture stress (reduction in ET) For NZ conditions p should be around 0.4-0.6, typically 0.5 for grass.
+    Rooting Depth changes with the season, and is typically 0.5-1m for grass (Table 22 of Allen et al.,1998) A depletion Factor, p, needs to be estimated for the calculation of RAW. p is the average fraction of TAW that can be depleted from the root zone before moisture stress (reduction in ET) For NZ conditions p should be around 0.4-0.6, typically 0.5 for grass.
 See Table 22 of Allen et al.
     (1998) for more values